Obituary of Movses Hovsepian

 Movses loved to spend his time with friends and family, he was passionate about traveling the world and especially loved going on cruises.
 Later in life, he achieved another dream, when he and his wife traveled to their fatherland of Armenia as well as parts of Europe.
 He is survived and deeply missed by his wife Osana, his son Michael, his sister Marie Apelian and her husband Vahe.

 Visiting on Friday, October 25, 2019 from 9:30AM to 11:00AM at St. Vartanantz Armenian Church, 461 Bergen Blvd, Ridgefield, NJ.
 Funeral Service at the Church at 11AM.
-Interment to follow at Cresthaven Memorial Park, 750 Passaic Street, Clifton, NJ.To send flowers to the family of Movses Hovsepian, please visit Tribute Store
+Interment to follow at Cresthaven Memorial Park, 750 Passaic Street, Clifton, NJ.To send flowers to the family or plant a tree in memory of Movses Hovsepian, please visit Tribute Store